 8:00 am breakfast and some cartoons in French (French time) or English cause, whatever.

 9:00 am I am working on research and writing for this website.
-The big kid is reading for part and doing a text version of the RPG he created on Messenger Kids (language arts).
-The tot has gone off to play with the Keva blocks. *Post about why RPGs are amazing for learning here.
+The big kid is reading for part of the time and doing a text version of the RPG he created on Messenger Kids (language arts) for the other part. *Post about why RPGs are amazing for learning here.
+The tot has gone off to play with the Keva blocks.

 11:00 am Make and eat lunch.